 Currently, spring abundance estimates for Mountain Whitefish are not available.
 The fall total abundance estimates for Mountain Whitefish obtained using abundance modelling decreased from Years 6 to 8, while stabilizing in Year 9.
-In the current year, only four stranded Mountain Whitefish were documented, and encounters have been low in all study years.
-This consistently low level of stranding was not considered ecologically significant and will likely not result in a population level effect on juvenile Mountain Whitefish.
+In the current year, stranded Mountain Whitefish were not documented during randomized sampling, and encounters have been low in all study years.
+The consistently low level of stranding was not considered ecologically significant and will likely not result in a population level effect on juvenile Mountain Whitefish.
+Mountain Whitefish stranding estimation for the current year should be interpreted with caution as they may underrepresent total stranding due to the exclusion of RE2019-03 results from the data analysis.
 Based on the current state of knowledge, hypothesis H02 is not rejected for Mountain Whitefish.
-Therefore, it can be concluded that fish stranding as a result of DDM operations does not have a significant impact on juvenile Mountain Whitefish populations.
+Therefore, it can be concluded that fish stranding as a result of DDM operations does not considerably affect juvenile Mountain

+Whitefish populations.
 However, previous experimental stranding investigations indicated that large numbers of Mountain Whitefish could be stranded during rapid nighttime reductions in flow (Poisson and Golder 2010).
 Consequently, these conclusions assume that operations in the future will be within the range and the diel timing that occurred during this program.